kurokobo/psdify/Docs/docs/cmdlets/Connect-Dify.md

 - `Password`: Authenticate using an email and password.
 - `Code`: Authenticate using an email and a code sent via email.
-- `Token`: Authenticate directly using a console access token.

 This also can be set using the environment variable `$env:PSDIFY_AUTH_METHOD`.
 The default value is `Password`.